-The Company recognizes various amounts charged to API providers which are based on user interactions conducted through APIs as revenue.
+The Company recognizes various amounts charged to API Providers which are based on user interactions conducted through APIs as revenue.
 Currently, the Company has API agreements with providers of digital asset-to-digital asset exchanges, fiat-to-digital asset conversions, and digital asset staking.
 Under the terms and conditions of the agreements, the Company and the providers have integrated the APIs into the Exodus Platform.
-In consideration for the integration by the Company of the APIs into the Exodus Platform software, API providers pay us an API fee for certain user interactions with the API provider.
+In consideration for the integration by the Company of the APIs into the Exodus Platform software, API Providers pay us an API fee for certain user interactions with the API Provider.
 These interactions are typically transactions of services between provider and a user, effected through the API.

 Exchange Aggregation-For transaction-based API fees, there is a transaction price per interaction between the provider and the user.
 Exchange interactions (from API to the Company to permit the exchange to be incorporated into our wallet, solely with respect to users of the Exodus wallet) generate API fees.
 The Company receives from the provider a set percentage, per the contract, of the fees charged by the provider to the user.
 Payment for the performance obligation is transaction based and when the API interaction is complete, the performance obligation is satisfied, and revenue is recognized.
 With the majority of our revenue being transaction based, our revenue can vary significantly based on the volume of interactions that occur each day.
-The performance obligations are such that the Company allows the API providers to provide software services which permit a user of Exodus's un-hosted self-custodial digital asset software wallet to exchange one digital asset for another digital asset (the "Exchange Services").
-The API providers supply an application program interface to permit the Exchange Services to be integrated into the un-hosted self-custodial wallet software (the "Exchange API").
-Under the terms and conditions of the agreements, the Company and the Exchange API providers have integrated the Exchange APIs into the Exodus wallet.
+The performance obligations are such that the Company allows the API Providers to provide software services which permit a user of Exodus's un-hosted self-custodial digital asset software wallet to exchange one digital asset for another digital asset (the "Exchange Services").
+The API Providers supply an application program interface to permit the Exchange Services to be integrated into the un-hosted self-custodial wallet software (the "Exchange API").
+Under the terms and conditions of the agreements, the Company and the Exchange API Providers have integrated the Exchange APIs into the Exodus wallet.

 The Company has concluded that the contracts do not contain any significant financing components, as either the period between receipt of the funds and the satisfaction of performance obligations is largely within one year, or much of the transaction consideration is variable as the consideration is within the control of the user when they decide to interact with the exchanges, and is not substantially within the control of the parties to the contract.
 Substantially all of the contracts call for payment to be made in digital assets or USDC and have payment terms that are less than 30 days.
-The Company measures the value of noncash consideration when payment is received and allocates any difference between the transaction price and the value of noncash consideration received to revenue.
+The Company records noncash consideration when payment is received.
+The noncash consideration includes a variable amount.
+The amount of noncash consideration differs from the fair value of the service and thus the variance is treated as an adjustment of the transaction price.

-Fiat onboarding-Fiat on-ramps, powered by API providers such as Ramp Network, facilitate an effortless exchange for users to buy digital assets with fiat currency through bank transfer, credit or debit card and Apple Pay.
-Users can sell digital assets for fiat currency and transfer to their bank account utilizing our off-ramp, which is currently powered by an API provider called MoonPay.
-Exodus receives an API integration fee from our third-party providers based on volume of currency exchanged.
+Fiat onboarding-Fiat on-ramps, powered by API Providers such as Ramp Network, facilitate an effortless exchange for users to buy digital assets with fiat currency through bank transfer, credit or debit card and Apple Pay.
+Users can sell digital assets for fiat currency and transfer to their bank account utilizing our off-ramp, which is currently powered by an API Provider called MoonPay.
+Exodus receives transaction-based fees from our third-party providers based on volume of currency exchanged.